Sartxi/ngezadmin/README.md

 # NG EzAdmin
-A simple admin built with Angular using CRUD with Backand
+A simple CMS built with Angular using CRUD with Backand

 ## Prerequisites
 You will need: